FlickType/FlickTypeKit/README.md

 if FlickType.handle(userActivity) { return }
 ```

-### watchOS 6 and earlier
+### Earlier watchOS versions
-Once you get things working in the Simulator, email [sdk@flicktype.com](mailto:sdk@flicktype.com) with the bundle ID of your watch _extension_ target to get whitelisted for use on real devices.
+If you wish to support users on watchOS 6 and earlier, please email [sdk@flicktype.com](mailto:sdk@flicktype.com) with the bundle ID of your watch _extension_ target to get whitelisted for use on real devices.
+This is not required for users on watchOS 7 and later.

 ### Help & support
  - The sample app contains implementations for both SwiftUI & WatchKit.